Low Sugar Almond Flour Chocolate Cake (Diabetic-Friendly and Gluten-Free)

 • Pour your cake batter into your prepared tins and bake in the oven for 45-50 minutes, but start checking from around 40 minutes.

-• Leave the cakes to cool slightly before turning out to completely finish cooling on a cooling rack
+• Leave the cakes to cool slightly before turning out to finish cooling on a cooling rack

-• Directions for the Sugar Free Chocolate Icing
+• Directions for the Sugar-Free Chocolate Icing

 • Using a stand mixer or electric whisk simply whisk the butter until it is smooth and creamy.